hammertoe-claw-toes-mallet-toe-deformity-surgery

 The Hammertoe and toe straightening surgery procedure that we offer was developed by Mr Andrea Bianchi and his team who will be performing the treatment at our hospital in central London.

-Once the bones have been realigned, the fractures are then left free without any fixative devices such as screws or pins.
-The foot is then allowed to heal in a more natural position which results in better comfort and functionality post procedure as the foot is healing according to the patient’s load-bearing needs and not to a pre-set standard that may not be right for the patient.
+Once the bones have been realigned, the fractures are left free without any fixative devices such as screws or pins.
+The foot is then allowed to heal in a more natural position which results in better comfort and functionality post-procedure as the foot is healing according to the patient’s load-bearing needs and not to a pre-set standard that may not be right for the patient.

 Following the procedure, the foot will be bandaged and taped using a specialised bandaging technique which allows the physiological healing process to spontaneously restructure the foot and avoid any additional stress caused by arbitrary immobilisation.
 You will also be provided with a specialised orthopaedic shoe to wear and you will be encouraged to walk on the foot before leaving the hospital.